-4. Bottling the benefits
+4. Bottling the Benefits

 Finally, the CBD oil is ready to be bottled.
-The packaging we use is key here, as it needs to protect the quality of the oil and safeguard it from oxidation.
+The packaging we use is key here, as it needs to protect the quality of the CBD oil and safeguard it from oxidation.
 This is why we use dark glass; it helps to protect the oil from UV light, which can cause the CBD and terpenes to evaporate.

-Top tip from Gregor: “Once you’ve got your CBD Oral Drops, place them in a cool, dark place and keep the lid closed.
+Top tip from Gregor: “Once you’ve got your CBD Oil Drops, place them in a cool, dark place and keep the lid closed.
 If you’re not using it regularly, you could even keep it in the fridge.”